andreszubi/Caesar-Cipher/README.md

 2. **Message**: Enter the text you want to encode/decode
 3. **Shift number**: Enter the number of positions to shift (must be the same shift used for encoding when decoding)

-After processing, you can choose to continue with another message (the logo will be displayed again) or exit by typing `no`.
+After processing, you can choose to continue with another message (the logo will be displayed again) or exit by typing `no` to see a goodbye message.

 ## Example